Skip to content

 The phenomenon known as foot drop is frequently associated with multiple sclerosis (MS), consisting of compromised mobility where an individual faces challenges in lifting the front part of their foot.

 In the context of MS, this symptom generally stems from poor synchronization between the leg and ankle muscles due to the interrupted nerve signals responsible for their coordination.
 The additional effort required to walk with a dropped foot escalates fatigue, further hindering mobility.
 Fortunately, foot drop treatment focuses on interventions that aim to re-establish proper gait and reduce fatigue.
-These include:
+These are common foot drop interventions:

 • Physical therapy exercises designed to strengthen and improve flexibility in the affected muscles